Sweet Baby James

 James was born & raised in Arkansas, near the Texas border.
 After moving to Portland as a youngster, James played semi-pro basketball, and eventually he hooked up with the Chicago Hottentots, a farm team of the Harlem Globetrotters.
 As part of that team's routine, James would walk to the side of the court and sing & play chords on a piano.
 That was the beginning of his musical career!
 Later, James played drums and sang with pianist Frank Martin (since inducted into Kansas City's Hall of Fame), the Del-Tones, and others.
 While the material was mainly bebop and standards, James' style never strayed far from the blues & gospel he'd heard growing up.
 James and the Del-Tones became popular with the Hollywood crowd in the early '60s (John Wayne, Connie Stevens, et al), and they'd regularly fly him to Vegas to perform at their private parties.

-Back in Portland, James operated a 24/7 barbecue joint/ jam session out of his home, dubbed “The Backyard.”
+Back in Portland, James operated a 24/7 barbecue joint/ jam session out of his father's garage.
+That legendary musical hangout was dubbed “The Backyard.”
 James' place was THE hang for local and visiting Black entertainers, including luminaries like Sammy Davis Jr. The popularity of The Backyard eventually led to James opening a regular night club, “Jimmy's House of Jazz” for a year.

-Following that, James focused less on the music business for a time.
+For an extended period following that, James focused less on the music business.
 But during the last twenty years or so of his life, James was very active, performing with The Original Cats (featuring other veterans of the Williams Avenue scene), Jay Koder & the Kats, King Louie & Baby James (which James co-lead with organist “King Louie” Pain), and the Northwest Ray Charles Tribute.
 With these groups and others, James brought the house down at countless NW venues & events, including the Safeway Waterfront Blues Festival, the Mt.
 Hood Jazz Festival, the Portland Bite, Jimmy Mak's, and Arlene Schnitzer Concert Hall.
 James also focused on outreach to seniors, performing at numerous functions for Portland-area senior citizens, including events sponsored by the Portland Trailblazers.

 In recognition of his many contributions to the city of Portland, James received a string of honors in his final years, including being part of a proclamation by Mayor Sam Adams.
 As Willamette Week wrote, “Soul shouter Sweet Baby James is a human landmark of Portland jazz!”